School and pre-school help for deaf, blind or deafblind children

 - providing information about your child's sensory impairment

 - advice on learning through play and offering contact with local support networks for pre-school children

 - supporting the development of language, listening skills or sign

 - giving advice on tactile approaches to learning and teaching Braille

 - supporting access to specialist equipment such as assistive listening devices or electronic magnification devices

 - promoting independence and wellbeing – for example, helping your child to do their school work independently and use their equipment positively

-- training to help them get around (mobility training) and specialist activities
+- linking to other specialist support (mobility training) and specialist activities

 - monitoring progress, achievements and setting goals